babachir/API-rest-with-symfony2-mini-fantasy-game-/INSTRUCTIONS.md

 This exercise aims to implement a micro API to simulate a fantasy themed mini-game.

+Read all the instructions carefully before beginning to code.

 ## Context
 This mini-game is very simple.

-We should be able to create 2 types of fighters : Knights and Trolls.
+There is an Arena where duels are held.

+* An arena can register 2 fighters.
-Each of them has different types of stats resulting in a Power Level.
+* A fighter has different stats which results in a Power Level

-Then there is an Arena where duels are held.
-An arena can register 2 fighters, the fighter with the higher Power Level wins the duel.
+* The fighter with the higher Power Level wins the duel.

 ## Data Model
 We will now explain in details the data model.

 ### FighterInterface
-The **FighterInterface** is the interface that will be used by the **Arena** to organize fights between combatants.
-The combatants can be totally different, if they implement this interface, they can fight in the Arena
+The **FightInterface** is the interface to describe that a class can fight.

-There are 2 methods in **FighterInterface** :
+There are 2 methods in **FightInterface** :

 * `getId()` returns an Integer which represents the ID of the combatant within its own class
 * `calculatePowerLevel()` returns an Integer which represents the Power level of the Fighter